CurranCodes/near-earth-object-app/README.md

 ## AI Disclosure

-1. AI Usage:\n
+1. AI Usage:\
       No AI was used in the making of this application.

-2. Manual Work:\n
+2. Manual Work:\
       All work was done manually on this project, to maintain quality.

-3. Evaluating AI Suggestions:\n
+3. Evaluating AI Suggestions:\
       Not applicable.

-4. Modifications:\n
+4. Modifications:\
       Not applicable.

 5. AI in Your Workflow:\n